 How to Use This Medicine

-- You may take this medicine with food to help avoid an upset stomach.
+- It is best to take this medicine with food or milk.
 If the medicine does upset your stomach, it may help to take it at bedtime.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how ethionamide works.
 Tell your doctor if you are using cycloserine or isoniazid.